The Broken Tea Cup

 ~

 “Soon after you left, I rocked in the rocker too rough. . . .
-I broke Gran’s fancy china tea cup—the one she calls an heirloom,” fessed up Julan.
+I broke Gran’s fancy tea cup—the one she calls an heirloom,” fessed up Julan.
 “We gotta find someone else to babysit me when we get stuck.”

 “We’ll buy her another fancy cup,” reassured his mother.